lamastex/spark-trend-calculus/README.md

 The technique I am using to detect trends was invented from a friend of mine -  [TrendCalculus](https://bitbucket.org/bytesumo/trendcalculus-public).

-The concept is to find all the highs and lows in my timeseries data, finding the highest high and lowest low in each moving window.
-I use a window of a 30 days, expecting to find 36 highs and lows occurring between 2014 and 2017, transforming a raw series into a series of trends.
+The concept is to find all the highs and lows in my timeseries data, finding the highest high and lowest low occurring in each moving window.
+I use a window of a 30 days, expecting to find 36 highs and lows
+between 2014 and 2017, transforming my raw series into a series of trends.

-Once the trends are identified, I extract the reversals, i.e. the highest high and lowest low that were observed before a flip of a trend (from rising to falling).
+Once the trends are identified, I extract the reversals, i.e. the highest high and lowest low that were observed before a flip of a trend (moving from rising to falling).
 I report few dates below.

 ```
 +-----+--------------------+-----+